Amazon Price Checker (Part 3)

 #turns the spanIDs into strings and then removes HTML that I don’t need to print

-2 thoughts on “Amazon Price Checker (Part 3)”
+2 responses to “Amazon Price Checker (Part 3)”